richiehodel/Botany2023_DLworkshop/6_application_example/README.md

-# BOTANY 2023 Workshop module 6 placeholder
+# BOTANY 2023 Workshop module 6: application of deep learning in a phylogenetic context

-# Application